joshski/double-hexagon-example/README.md

 ```
   AccountStore (MemoryAccountStore)
+    ✓ assigns accountNumbers when creating accounts
     ✓ stores and retrieves accounts
     ✓ gets different account objects for the same account number
     ✓ stores copies of accounts

   AccountStore (FlatFileAccountStore)
+    ✓ assigns accountNumbers when creating accounts
     ✓ stores and retrieves accounts
     ✓ gets different account objects for the same account number
     ✓ stores copies of accounts